Database Explorer

 having (string $having, …$parameters): static

 Sets a condition for filtering grouped rows (HAVING).
-It can be used in combination with the group()
+It can be used in conjunction with the group()

 method and